guyellis/free-the-prisoner/puzzles/mountain-lion-cub/setup.md

   - Put this second lock onto the larger box and scramble the combination.
   - Hide the other printed clues around the puzzle zone.
   - Invite the participants to join and give them the challenge sheet.

+## Clues

+Getting into the first box involves solving three cryptograms.
+Two of the cryptograms have a common pattern of letters (first letter on each line) that provide the combination to the lock.
+The second cryptogram simply tells the participants that the other two cryptograms have a pattern.

+A clue to the cryptograms is that they all use the same "key" combination.
+In other words if H is an A in one cryptogram then it's also an A in all the other cryptograms.
+This should help the participants if they get stuck or are struggling with the cryptograms.